bsamlin/dataset/README.md

-# dataset is a dataset for camera focus.
+# dataset is a dataset for camera focus adjusting.